sugarlabs/musicblocks/guide/README.md

 The *Set key* block is used to set the key and mode, e.g, C Major.
 It is used to change both the mode and key of the current scale.
-(The current scale is used to define the mapping of Solfege to notes and also the number of half steps take by the the Scalar step block.
+(The current scale is used to define the mapping of Solfege to notes and also the number of half steps take by the the *Scalar step* block.)
+When starting at C, the pattern of a Major mode steps past sharps and flats, consequently there are no sharps or flats in the example.

 The example above demonstrates traveling up and down the major scale by moving an octave up from the starting note,